haiwera-silk-cd/magento-devdocs/guides/v2.1/design-styleguide/buttons-and-links-usage/buttons-and-links-usage.md

     </tr>
     <tr>
       <td>Cancel<br>Cancel [ + Label ]</td>
-      <td>In Admin, "Cancel" is used as a link in the Button Bar.
+      <td>In Admin, "Cancel" is used as a link in the 按钮栏.
 Use "Cancel" to end a task flow, with changes unsaved.
 If the cancellation is not easily recoverable, then include a verify step.</td>
     </tr>
     <tr>
       <td>Clear Form</td>